cuhksam/emnlp2019.github.io/_pages/registration.md

 - <em>Main + 1 Day</em> entitles the attendee to attend the main conference plus one day of tutorials and workshops.
 - <em>1-Day</em> entitles the attendee to attend only one day of tutorials and workshops (no main conference).
 - <em>2-Day</em> entitles the attendee to attend both workshops and tutorials days but not the main conference.

+<b>Note.</b> No registration fee needs to by paid by staff and volunteers as well as sponsors and exhibitors.

 ## Cancellation Policy